 Many of us practice mindfulness without actually realizing we’re doing it.
 Have you ever been so overwhelmed with tasks that your performance or concentration was adversely affected, and then you forced yourself to focus on one task at a time?
 That’s mindfulness.

 Have you ever been in a heated argument with a friend, family member, or partner and forced yourself to take a step back to breathe and listen instead of reacting in defense?
 That’s mindfulness.
 Whenever you intentionally decide to approach situations related to work, parenting, and relationships, you’re living mindfully.

 Try These Techniques to Encourage Mindfulness:

-- Minimize distractions: start practicing mindfulness by focusing on one thing at a time.
+- Minimize distractions: Start practicing mindfulness by focusing on one thing at a time.
 You can do this by creating boundaries around using technology while eating, checking emails before bed, or setting timers for specific tasks instead of doing them all at once.

-- Listen to your body: while doing everyday activities, routinely bring attention back to your body.
-What does your body feel like while answering the phone, watching TV, driving, sitting in a meeting?
+- Listen to your body: While doing everyday activities, routinely bring attention back to your body.
+What does your body feel like while answering the phone, watching TV, driving, or sitting in a meeting?
 When you’re upset, angry, joyful, or at peace, bring attention to how those emotions feel in your body.

 Wherever we go, whatever we’re doing, there’s always a doorway to a more profound sense of peace and mindfulness.